 When to be automated:

-Testing of a product or application is not sufficient in a single round as developer may change their code due to some previous bug fix or due to new enhancements to application.
+Testing of a product or application is not sufficient in a single round as developers may change their code due to some previous bug fix or due to new enhancements to the application.
 In each and every build we need to test the same functionality number of times.
-Lot of manual effort is involved.
+A lot of manual effort is involved.
 To save the time and effort of manual effort, we will automate the test cases.

-If we encounter the following question, then it’s perfect time that we automated the test cases:
+If we encounter the following question, then it’s the perfect time that we automated the test cases:

 What if a programmer then changes the code and introduces a bug?
 What if I don’t catch that bug because I didn’t rerun the test after the change?

 There are some scenarios in which one should think of automating the test: